Automation Testing Guide: How and Why to Automate Manual Testing

 The people involved in the testing process have the most immediate impact on the success of the whole endeavor.
 But when you are only about to give automation testing a try and don’t have a complete automation QA department yet, the question of who will actually handle the entire scope of automation testing is a perfectly natural question to have.
 Overall, there are three options for launching an automation testing project:

-• Development team
+• Development team.

-• Manual QA team
+• Manual QA team.

-• In-house or outsourced automation team
+• In-house or outsourced automation team.

 There are many different opinions on which option is most suitable for automation.
 Most experts would agree that creating an in-house automation department is the preferred option.
-However, it often faces certain obstacles: namely, large time and financial investments, as well as the lack of specialists of the desired level on the local hiring market.
+However, it often faces certain obstacles: namely, the large time and financial investments, as well as the lack of specialists of the desired level on the local hiring market.
 In that case, outsourcing some or all of the development and testing needs to a reliable testing partner can be the most effective solution.
 It’s also a good idea to study the best practices of creating an automation QA team, both for in-house hiring or outsourcing.

 Hire a team